motebus/ultrabook/OTSI/AnyRoom Installation and Setup.md

     cd
 ```
 ## Stage 3 program manager
-### 1.After installing spehre &moted reopen the terminal you should see your udid on your hostsname
+### 1. After installing spehre &moted reopen the terminal you should see your udid on your hostsname
 if not then
 ```
     sudo snap restart sphere